Earth Notes: On Website Technicals (2019-02)

 I have manually removed a couple of manual prev/next pairs between individual article headers as a small quick test and improvement.

-But I'd like to do something more systematic for the long series that I have.
+But I would like to do something more systematic for the long series that I have.
 Eg some fixed metadata that does the right thing in the body of the page, and whatever is appropriate (but probably not prev/next) in the head.

 Happily this may trim the head/CRP for all the affected pages.
 It should certainly save me some manual boilerplate hacking and maintenance over time!

 Now for pages marked as SERIES, I automatically insert previous and next links, and breadcrumb structured data, with a link to the head/unnumbered page if extant: Breadcrumb.
-I'm still tweaking the appearance of the resulting early sidebar.
+I am still tweaking the appearance of the resulting early sidebar.

 2019-02-03: Schema.org ImageObject isBasedOn